aglebov-dev/SeaBattleApi/Readme.md

 7. You are not allowed to shoot outside the field
 8. You are not allowed to shoot if the game is over.

+## API

+After starting the application, the `api` specification is available at the address `http://localhost:20270/swagger`

 ## Examples of requests

 ### Create a new game